NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 Sort the Tasks in the open note by (the first) #Tag and display with subheadings for each unique tag [If you want more granular control over whether there are or aren't headings, use /ts]

+## /tstm - Tasks Sort by Tag/Mention
+Sort the Tasks in the open note by (the first) #tag (and then by @Mention) [If you want more granular control over whether there are or aren't headings, use /ts]

 ## /tsm - Tasks Sort by Mention/Person
 Sort the Tasks in the open note by (the first) @Mention and display with subheadings for each unique @mention [If you want more granular control over whether there are or aren't headings, use /ts]

+## /tsd - Task Sort By Default
+Sort tasks in note by user setting primary/secondary sort fields Set the primary and secondary sort order for this default search in plugin preferences

 ## /ts - Tasks Sort (Interactively choose sort order and headings style)
 This plugin will sort your tasks in the open note in the Editor